SkyShield AutoKAP Controller

 - SkyShield Kit, cables and servos $75 -- All the components to solder together the autoKAP controller including a Nano.
 Includes materials for making a USB cable (e.g., for PowerShot cameras), attaching a connector to a battery case, and two ready-to-connect micro servos -- one standard and one continuous rotation.
 (1.5 hour)

 - Soldered SkyShield $80 -- A ready to fly SkyShield controller including an Arduino Nano compatible microcontroller.
 No cables, servos, or battery case included.

 - Soldered SkyShield with cables, battery case and servos $95 -- A ready to fly SkyShield controller including an Arduino Nano compatible microcontroller.
 Includes ready to use custom camera (USB) cable, battery case (6 AAA), one all-metal-gear standard servo (tilt) and one continuous rotation servo (pan).

 Detailed instructions for soldering, configuring, and using the SkyShield are available (see below).

 Both the kit and assembled SkyShield include an Arduino Nano compatible microcontroller which is loaded with a sketch.
 The sketch runs automatically when the Nano is powered up.
 With the Arduino software installed on your computer, you can update the sketch or modify it to alter any of the pan/tilt/shoot modes described in the sketch.

-The SkyShield has a 1.5 amp LDO voltage regulator and 390uF capacitor to supply ample current to the servos.
+The SkyShield has a 1.5 amp LDO voltage regulator and 270uF to 390uF capacitor to supply ample current to the servos.

-Discussion and early results can be seen in research notes published at Public Lab.
+Discussion and results can be seen in research notes published at Public Lab.